 Storing & Freezing

-Storing: Once the beef is cooled, store it in an airtight container for up to 4 days in the fridge.
+Storing: Once the beef is cooled, store it in an airtight container in the fridge for up to 4 days.

 Freezing: Place the beef in a freezer-safe container with juices from the slow cooker and freeze for up to 2 months.
 Thaw in the refrigerator before reheating.